tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

 #### Use Tencent Cloud TKE

-Tencent Cloud's Docker clusters run on CVM instances, so you need to create a CVM cluster on the TKE console first.
+Tencent Cloud's Docker clusters run on CVM instances, so you need to create a CVM cluster on the TKE Console first.

 1. Create a cluster.
 ![](https://main.qcloudimg.com/raw/94ddeea6ba96ecedbecafde039dfa194.png)